davecom/SwiftPriorityQueue/README.md

 ### Limited Heap Size Example

-Two use cases in which you'll want to limit the heap size of a Priority Queue:

-1. Bulk insertion of data where memory is constrained.
-2. Only the ‘head’ of the Priority Queue is relevant and the ‘tail’ can be ignored.

-In such cases, create an ‘inverted’ Priority Queue (where the sort is reversed) and use the `push(element: T, maxHeap: Int)` method to add items to the queue.
-For example, where you want to prioritize the first four(4) elements in ascending order:
+Suppose you want to only keep the `maxCount` highest priority items in the priority queue.

+For example, say you only want the priority queue to ever have 4 elements:

 ```
-var pq: PriorityQueue<Int> = PriorityQueue<Int>(ascending: false)  // inverted!
+var pq: PriorityQueue<Int> = PriorityQueue<Int>()
 let maxHeap = 4

-                        // pq.reversed() output shown
-pq.push(4, maxHeap)     // [4]
+pq.push(4, maxHeap)
-pq.push(5, maxHeap)     // [4, 5]
+pq.push(5, maxHeap)
-pq.push(0, maxHeap)     // [0, 4, 5]
+pq.push(0, maxHeap)
-pq.push(3, maxHeap)     // [0, 3, 4, 5]
+pq.push(3, maxHeap)
-pq.push(6, maxHeap)     // [0, 3, 4, 5] (push of 6 is ignored)
+pq.push(6, maxHeap)
-pq.push(1, maxHeap)     // [0, 1, 3, 4] (5 is discarded)
+pq.push(1, maxHeap)
 ```

-Note the use of `pq.reversed()` to show the values in ascending order.
+In this case, after 4 elements were pushed, only the largest elements were kept (because the order was `ascending`).
+So, the final priority queue has the elements 0, 1, 3, 4 in it.

 ### Just for Fun - A* (`astar.swift`)
 A* is a pathfinding algorithm that uses a priority queue.
 The sample program that comes with SwiftPriorityQueue is a maze solver that uses A*.
 You can find some in-source documentation if you want to reuse this algorithm inside `astar.swift`.

 ## Authorship & License
-SwiftPriorityQueue is written by David Kopec and released under the MIT License (see `LICENSE`).
-You can find my email address on my GitHub profile page.
+SwiftPriorityQueue is written by David Kopec (@davecom on GitHub) and released under the MIT License (see `LICENSE`).
+You can find my contact information on my GitHub profile page.
 I encourage you to submit pull requests and open issues here on GitHub.
+Thank you to all of the contributors over the years.